UWE Cares eligibility and how we assess you for support.

 Maya BA(Hons) Photography

-UWE Bristol has won three national Pledge Awards from the charity that supports estranged adults, Stand Alone, celebrating and recognising our university as one that provides excellent support to estranged students.
+UWE Bristol has won four national Pledge Awards from the charity that supports estranged adults, Stand Alone, celebrating and recognising our university as one that provides excellent support to estranged students.